emmanuelgonz/emmanuelgonz.github.io/_posts/2022-03-22-phytooracle-data-exploration.md

 <figure>
 <p align="center"><img src="https://github.com/emmanuelgonz/emmanuelgonz.github.io/raw/master/images/iter_3_gantry_field_sensor_box.png"></iframe></p>
-<figcaption align = "left"> <b>Figure 1.</b><i> The field scanalyzer phenotyping platform collects RGB, thermal, PSII chlorophyll fluorescence, and 3D laser scanner data.
-The platform can move above a 1 hectare field.</i>
+<figcaption align = "left"> <b>Figure 1.</b><i> (A) The field scanalyzer covers a 1 hectare field.
+(B) The platform collects RGB, thermal, PSII chlorophyll fluorescence, and 3D laser scanner data.
+(C) The raw data is sensor dependent, ranging from 5-350 GBs.
+All sensor data is captured at the full field scale, except for PSII chlorophyll fluorescence which captures data from the center of each agricultural plot.
+(D) Raw sensor data is temporarily stored on a cache server, where it is programmatically compressed and uploaded onto CyVerse.
+Compressed data is downloaded, processed, and outputs transferred on the UA high performance clusters.</i>
 </figcaption>
 </figure>